-Early March Dean confirms mandated review to Chair/Director Mid-March Unit Chair/School Director notifies candidates of upcoming review, offers guidance in preparation of review materials and provides an opportunity for discussion of the review process and procedures with candidates. {An electronic folder developed from current A Tech format for each faculty engaging in the review process is available for candidate uploads.} Mid-October Deadline for candidates to complete dossiers.
-Candidates have the option of posting their dossier components in advance of this date but must submit all dossier information in the prescribed electronic format by this date.
+Early March Dean confirms mandated review to Unit Head Mid-March Unit Head notifies candidates of upcoming review, offers guidance in preparation of review materials and provides an opportunity for discussion of the review process and procedures with candidates.
+Electronic folders will be provided for candidate uploads.
+Mid-October Deadline for candidates to complete dossiers.
+Candidates have the option of uploading their dossier components to electronic folders in advance of this date but must submit all dossier information in the prescribed electronic format by this date.
 Each URC may begin the internal review process as soon as the dossier is available.
-Mid-November Each URC sends its report to the unit head and meets with the unit head for discussion.
-Mid-December If the Unit head's determination is positive, the unit head shall, after consulting with the assembled URC, submit the determination and rationale, together with the recommendation and rationale of the URC, to the Dean.
-If the unit head's determination is negative, the Unit head shall meet with the Faculty Member to provide the Faculty Member with a copy of that determination and its rationale and to explain the Faculty Member's right of rebuttal.
+Mid-November Each URC sends its report to the Unit Head and meets with the unit head for discussion.
+Mid-December The Unit Head shall provide the Faculty Member with copies of their determination and rationale, and the recommendation and rationale of the URC.
+If the Unit Head's determination is positive, the Unit Head shall submit the determination and rationale, together with the recommendation and rationale of the URC, to the Dean.
+If the Unit Head's determination is negative, the Unit Head shall meet with the Faculty Member to discuss that determination and its rationale and to explain the Faculty Member's right of rebuttal.
 Candidates will have 14 days to submit a written rebuttal if they choose to do so.
-After this 14-day window is exhausted, the unit head submits their determination and rationale and the URC recommendation to - 1 0 T the Dean.
+After this 14-day window is exhausted, the Unit Head submits their determination and rationale and the URC recommendation to the Dean.
 End of January Dean notifies candidate and Provost of decision.